pattybrown/Streamflow-and-Stage-Data-Management/README.md

-# river-data
+# Streamflow and Stage Data Management
 ## Nenana River
-aggregate stage and flow measurements by date to determine daily mean, min and max values.
+This project aggregates stage and streamflow measurements by date to determine daily mean, min and max values.